 Did you know it’s super easy to make your own kefir?
 Kefir is a powerful probiotic full of nutrients.
 Use it in this Blueberry-Orange-Vanilla Kefir Smoothie!

-All you need is a large glass jar, a strainer (preferably plastic, strainers made from aluminum, iron, brass or copper are likely to release toxic metals into your kefir or on the grains), kefir grains, and milk.
+Materials: All you need is a large glass jar, a plastic strainer (make sure it’s plastic–strainers made from aluminum, iron, brass or copper are likely to release toxic metals into your kefir or on the grains), kefir grains, and milk.
 Raw milk is preferable, or milk from grass-fed cows, or goat’s milk.
-I typically use goat’s milk.
-Do not use ultra-pasteurized milk, it can not be cultured.
+Do not use ultra-pasteurized milk, it can’t really be cultured and won’t give you the best results.
+I usually go to Whole Foods and use Lazy Meadows or Kalona SuperNatural milk, which is made from grass-fed cows, organic, non-homogenized, and batch pasteurized.
+They are cream-top so you need to shake them up a bit.

-My mother had some extra kefir grains that she brought to me.
-You might find some at the local farmer’s market.
+Where to find Kefir Grains: If you happen to have a friend that makes kefir, they might have some extra grains they can part with.
+My mother had some extra kefir grains that she brought to me, but you might find some at the local farmer’s market.
 You can purchase them online as well.
-I have heard that Yemoos and Cultures for Health are great places to buy them.
+Yemoos and Cultures for Health are great places to buy them.
 Once you start making kefir, your grains will start to multiply and you will have extras that you can lend to others!

-Add 2 cups of milk to the jar.
-I usually use Goat’s Milk.
+- Add 2 cups of milk to the jar.

-After 24 hours has passed, stir the milk and use a strainer to catch the kefir grains as you pour the mixture into your container.
-I am just using a plastic strainer I found at HEB, but you can find some good ones online.
+- Once it has fermented for 24 hours, stir the milk with a wooden spoon and use a plastic strainer to catch the kefir grains as you pour the kefir into your container.
+This is the plastic strainer I use.

 You can drink it as is, or eat it with granola, or add it to smoothies.
 Drinking some every day has improved my digestive system.
 The fermentation makes it easier to digest, and it is filled with complete proteins and valuable enzymes.
 Drinking kefir is a great way to help balance out your gut flora.